TL;DR: Customers faced a confusing onboarding maze. Detailed UX wireframes transformed it into a frictionless journey, getting users invested.

 The first goal in a wireframing process is technical.
 The objective is to integrate a robust data gathering mechanism into the onboarding process to streamline technical development.
 Understanding the terms and conditions, personal details collection, and email and SMS validation data flows and aligning these all to API calls was top-of-mind.

-This early technical scoping (based on requirements) ensures efficient API integration and data management solutions, so the team can move forward and then collaborate with BAs and then UX-ers.
+This early technical scoping ensures efficient API integration and data management solutions, so the team can move forward and then collaborate with BAs and then UX.

 Onboarding Flow and Requirement Gathering

-To provide a solid foundation, to limit rework and foster communication between stakeholders (users, developers, designers) a Business Analyst will typically conduct user and stakeholder interviews to understand business goals and success metrics, write user stories and generate Use Case Diagrams indicating functional requirements to create a shared understanding.
+To provide a solid foundation, to limit rework and foster communication between stakeholders (users, developers, designers) a Business Analyst will typically conduct user and stakeholder interviews to understand business goals and success metrics, write user stories and generate Use Case Diagrams indicating functional requirements to create a shared understanding before wireframes begin.

 Segmenting the UX Wire-framing Process